Nude Yoga

-Although sex appeal tends to be a matter of individual tastes and preferences, most participants will tell you that nude yoga isn’t sexy in the least.
-It’s intended to be an experience that breaks perceived boundaries and encourages yogis to develop a new appreciation for the physical, mental, and spiritual benefits of yoga.
+Nude yoga is intended to be an experience that breaks perceived boundaries and encourages yogis to develop a new appreciation for the physical, mental and spiritual benefits of yoga.

-• Encourage proper alignment during various yoga poses
+• Allow for viewing proper alignment during poses

 • Help participants develop self-esteem